How to Save $10,000 in a Year

 If you have some time after work, you can start a side hustle!
 This can be as simple as taking surveys online to creating your printables to sell on Etsy or more.

 Take up a part-time job in your free time.
 I sell kettle corn with my friend on the weekends for a little extra income.
+That income goes towards the fun things I want to do, so I can put my paycheck from my full-time job into savings.
 Even if you think you don’t need multiple incomes, you might one day.

 Remember what I said about being disposable to your employer?
 Don’t wait until you lose your job to look for another way to provide income!